cardano-scaling/alba/design/design.md

 ### Generic data elements

-Similar to the above, we should also let data elements have a generic type.
+To make our library application agnostic and as applicable as possible, the data elements will have a generic type.
-For example, the ALBA implementation should work with a signature type that exposes the underlying data as a `u8` slice.
+For example, the ALBA implementation should work with any signature type that exposes the underlying data as a `u8` slice.
 The exact interfaces will need to be determined.